Robot Learning with Crash Constraints: Results

 We quantify the learning performance using \emph{simple regret}, which is a common performance metric in BO \cite{wang2017mes,hernandez2016general} and is defined as $r_n = y(x_n) - \min_{x \in \dom} f(x)$.
 The input domain is normalized to the unit hypercube $\dom = \left[0,1 \right]^D$.

 For all GPs we assume a zero-mean prior and use Mat\'{e}rn kernel $\nicefrac{5}{2}$ \cite[Sec.
 4.2]{Rasmussen2006Gaussian} with scaling factor $\kappa > 0$ and lengthscale $\lambda > 0$.
 A prior probability distribution is assumed over the lengthscales and variance of the kernel, and over the constraint threshold $c$ for the \gpcr~model.
 The observation noise for both $f$ and $g$ is modeled as in \cref{ssec:GPs} and \eqref{eq:output}, respectively, with fixed noise variance $\varnoise$.
 The hyperparameters $\theta=\{\lambda, \kappa\}$ are re-estimated at each iteration using maximum a posteriori (MAP), which in the case of the \gpcr~model is computed as in \eqref{eq:c_opti}.
-Further details about hyperparameters for both scenarios are gathered in \cref{tab:hypers}, where $\mathcal{G}$ represents the Gamma distribution and $\mathcal{B}$ the Beta distribution.
+Further details about the hyperparameters can be found in our Python implementation\footnote{\url{https://github.com/alonrot/classified_regression}} of \eicc~and \gpcr.